Professor Rob Stewart

 robert.stewart@kcl.ac.uk

-Working with South London and Maudsley NHS Foundation Trust colleagues and patients, CRIS has been used to support a range of research projects from childhood to old age, and across all mental health specialties.
-Rob has also led the enhancement of CRIS through linkages to external datasets, and through the application of natural language processing techniques to maximise the structured information available for analysis.
+With the help of South London and Maudsley colleagues and patients, CRIS has been used to support a range of research projects from childhood to old age, and across all mental health specialties.
+Under Rob’s oversight, CRIS has also been substantially enhanced through linkages to external datasets led by the Maudsley Clinical Data Linkage Service, and through the application of natural language processing techniques to maximise the structured information available for analysis, working closely with Richard Dobson, Angus Roberts, and their research groups.
 His research team have focused particularly on using this information to investigate physical health outcomes in people with mental disorders.

-Having provided the only UK data so far on the reduced life expectancy experienced by people with severe mental disorders such as schizophrenia and bipolar disorder, Rob has supported research to clarify not only the points of inequality in healthcare and disorders responsible, but also provide a detailed picture of who is most at risk.
-For example, important research led by PhD students in the CRIS team is investigating mental health symptoms, and the medications used to treat these, in relation to physical health outcomes.
+Having provided the first UK data on the reduced life expectancy experienced by people with severe mental disorders such as schizophrenia and bipolar disorder, Rob has supported research to clarify the points of inequality in healthcare and disorders responsible and to provide a detailed picture of who is most at risk.
+Rob is also a co-investigator on the MRC-funded eLIXIR ‘Born in South London’ initiative which links maternity, mental health, and neonatal/child health information across King’s Health Partners Trusts.